 The uplim parameter is a decimal number referring to the maximum number of blocks that the queue accepts for a print job.
 If a print job is submitted that exceeds this value, the job remains pending until the block limit for the queue is changed.
 After the block limit for the queue is increased sufficiently, the job is processed.

-MultiNet Remote Printer Configuration Utility 5.5 (nnn)

-[Reading in configuration from MULTINET:REMOTE-PRINTER-QUEUES.COM]
+[Reading in configuration from MULTINET: REMOTE-PRINTER-QUEUES.COM]

-PRINTER-CONFIG>SELECT TEST

-[The Selected Printer is now TEST]

 PRINTER-CONFIG>SET BLOCK-LIMIT-UPPER 300

-PRINTER-CONFIG>

 SET BURST

 Controls whether two file flag pages with a burst bar between them are printed preceding output.

 SET BURST keyword

 keyword